namyanyi2003/Namyanyi2003.github.io/index.md

 Symbolic Mechanics is a structured theoretical architecture built as a multi-volume knowledge system.

-Its aim is to model internal process not as loose interpretation, but as a deterministic symbolic-computational structure with kernel logic, modular expansions, cross-volume consistency, and formal system roles.
+It models internal process not as loose interpretation, but as a deterministic symbolic-computational structure with kernel logic, modular expansions, cross-volume consistency, and formal system roles.